In Omnia Paratus: Life Is Short. Write Well.

 We’ll look at both.

-So join us every Tuesday and Thursday!
+Join us every Tuesday and Thursday!

 Subscribe via email or just follow here to be sure you’ll see every post.